What is Fiat Money?

 How Does Fiat Money Work

-The value of fiat money is dependent on how a country’s economy is performing, how the country is governing itself and the effects of these on the interest rates.
+The value of fiat money is dependent on how a country’s economy is performing, how the country is governing itself, and the effects of these factors on interest rates.
 A country experiencing political instability is likely to have a weakened currency and inflated commodity prices, making it hard for people to buy products as they may need.
 A fiat currency functions well when the public has enough confidence in the currency’s ability to act as a storage medium for purchasing power.
 Also, it must be backed by the full credit of the government that gives a decree and prints it as a legal tender for financial transactions.

 Advantages and Disadvantages of Fiat Currency

-The most important feature of fiat money is the stability of its value unlike the commodity-based money like gold, copper, and silver.
+The most important feature of fiat money is the stability of its value, unlike commodity-based money like gold, copper, and silver.
 The use of fiat money became popular in the 20th century as governments and banks moved in to protect their economies from the frequent busts of the business cycle.
 Commodity-based currencies were volatile due to the regular business cycle and periodic recessions.
-The central banks can print or hold paper money as they may need, giving them greater control over money supply, interest rates, and liquidity.
+The central banks can print or hold paper money as they may need, giving them greater control over the money supply, interest rates, and liquidity.
 For example, the Federal Reserve’s control over money supply and demand enabled it to manage the financial crisis of 2008 from causing greater harm to the U.S. financial system and global economy.

 Although fiat money is viewed as a more stable currency that can cushion against recessions, the global financial crisis proved otherwise.
 Even though the Federal Reserve has control over money supply, it was not able to prevent the crisis from happening.
 Critics of fiat money argue that the limited supply of gold makes it a more stable currency than fiat money that has an unlimited supply.

 Thank you for reading this guide to fiat currency.
 CFI’s mission is to help you advance your career.
-With that goal in mind, the additional resources below will help you on our way:
+With that goal in mind, the additional CFI resources below will help you on our way: